 That faster SSD will also free up RAM, as more assets will be loadable directly from the SSD.
 That means RAM will be used to greater effect, with 16GB of GDDR6 RAM available in the console.

-If 825GB of storage doesn't sound like enough for you, Sony has confirmed that the console will be upgradeable with internal M.2 SSD storage.
+Sony has also confirmed that the console will be upgradeable with internal M.2 SSD storage.
 That's friendlier than Microsoft's reliance on custom expandable storage cards, but there is a catch: only certain M.2 drives will be the right size and speed to work in the console, with Sony warning that it may not have a list of compatible drives ready until after the console's launch.

 The game installation process will also be improved, making it more configurable for users.
 For example, if your game comes with both a single-player and multi-player campaign, you'll have the option on whether you want to install just one or the other to save space on your console.
 You can also delete these campaigns after you've used them, keeping the core game data but deleting what you don't need.